Dangerous Lies (2020 film): Production

 In April 2019, it was announced Camila Mendes had signed to star in the film, with Michael Scott directing from a screenplay by David Golden, and Netflix distributing.
 In May 2019, Jessie T. Usher, Jamie Chung, Cam Gigandet, Sasha Alexander and Elliott Gould joined the cast.

 Principal photography began in April 2019. and took place in Vancouver.

 Release

 The film was released on April 30, 2020.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 David Rooney, at The Hollywood Reporter, felt the film was "riddled with dumb logic", and that the "cast is quite capable, though seldom much more than that."
 Justin Kirkland, for the review in Esquire, called it an "incoherent murder mystery" that "stumbled... clunkily through 90 minutes of flimsy narrative", though tearing apart the mess – right down to realizing that "the cut and size of these diamonds are about as valuable as a packet of geranium seeds" – unintentionally made watching it "a treat".

-In a slightly more favourable review, Nick Allen, writing at RogerEbert.com, gave the film two-and-a-half stars out of five, saying that it "looks strikingly good—starting with swift, neon-tinged introductory shots... something that’s then continually affirmed with inspired framing and camera movement throughout".
+In a slightly more favourable review, Nick Allen, writing at RogerEbert.com, gave the film two-and-a-half stars out of four, saying that it "looks strikingly good—starting with swift, neon-tinged introductory shots... something that’s then continually affirmed with inspired framing and camera movement throughout".